“FDA can't demand compensation for Marwako victims” - Director of Legal

 Joseph Bennie said the Authority has no mandate to pressure for amends in cash from the eatery to the affected persons.

-In an interview with YEN.com.gh, Bennie, however, said the FDA can carry out sanctions in the form of ''a ban, fine, caution, or prosecution'' in such cases.
+In an interview with YEN.com.gh, Bennie said the FDA can carry out sanctions in the form of ''a ban, fine, caution, or prosecution'' in such cases.

 The Acting Director's comments come amid widespread reports of food poisoning at Marwako's East Legon branch on social media, leading to the closure of the restaurant.